jermbo/CleanCode/README.md

 ### Code Smells in CSS / Sass

 Code smells in CSS and Sass take on many different forms.
-The rules presented below are best practice guide lines you should follow as closely as possible.
-The rare exception you need to break a rule, or rules, be prepared to articulate that decision and possibly leave a comment or two explaining why.
+The rules presented below are best practice guidelines you should follow as closely as possible.
+There are exception you need to break a rule, or rules, be prepared to articulate that decision and possibly leave a comment or two explaining why.

 #### Undoing Styles